soda480/ansi2mp/README.md

 Executing the code above results in the following:
 ![example](https://raw.githubusercontent.com/soda480/mp4ansi/master/docs/images/inline-example.gif)

 Serveral [examples](https://github.com/soda480/mp4ansi/tree/master/examples) are included to help introduce the mp4ansi package.
 Note the functions contained in all the examples are Python functions that have no context about multiprocessing or terminal; they simply perform a function on a given dataset.
-MP4ansi is a subclass of the [mpcurses](https://pypi.org/project/mpcurses/) mpcontroller, it takes care of setting up the multiprocessing, configuring the curses screen and maintaining the thread-safe queues that are required for inter-process communication.
+MP4ansi is a subclass of the `mpcurses` mpcontroller, it takes care of setting up the multiprocessing, configuring the curses screen and maintaining the thread-safe queues that are required for inter-process communication.
+Checkout [mpcurses](https://pypi.org/project/mpcurses/) for more information.

 #### [example1](https://github.com/soda480/mp4ansi/blob/master/examples/example1.py)
 Execute a function that processes a list of random numbers.
 Execution is demonstrated as a progress bar, each function works on a different set of numbers thus the total is provided as a regular expression for MP4ansi to determine upon execution.